 All the LCM data sets are available from UKCEH’s Environmental Informatics Data Centre.

 LCM1990 was produced using random forest classification of Landsat Thematic Mapper data.
 The map, based on a 25m grid, records 21 cover types, consisting of sea and inland water, beaches and bare ground, developed and arable land, and 18 types of semi-natural vegetation.

 LCM1990 data has been used by licensees in pursuit of academic, policy-related and commercial interests in the following fields:

 - Water and catchments

 - Impact assessment

 - Health and hazards

 Land Cover Map 1990: Technical details

-Please see the documentation and samples linked below.
+Please see the documentation linked below.